Proposed Local Areas of Special Character – 2025/26

 Why are we consulting?

-The London Borough of Harrow is seeking views on the proposed designations.
+The London Borough of Harrow sought views on the proposed designations.
 In May 2025 the Council’s Cabinet agreed to hold a public consultation on the proposed local designations with local residents and local and national conservation groups.

 The aims of this consultation are to: